openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 To prevent these types of correlation, Credential Issuers and Wallets SHOULD use methods, including but not limited to the following ones:

-* Issue a batch of Credentials with the same Credential Dataset to enable the usage of a unique Credential per presentation or per Verifier.
-This only helps with Verifier/Verifier unlinkability.
+* Issue a batch of Credentials with the same Credential Dataset to facilitate the use of a unique Credential per presentation or per Verifier.
+This approach solely aids in achieving Verifier-to-Verifier unlinkability.
 * Use cryptographic schemes that can provide non-correlation.

 Credential Issuers specifically SHOULD discard values that can be used in collusion with a Verifier to track a user, such as the Issuer's signature or cryptographic key material to which an issued credential was bound to.